 "I am most delighted and deeply honored to receive the NEA Jazz Master Fellowship Award, especially since I’ve had a longtime association with the NEA, serving both on its Council and many of its panels.
 Many, many thanks!"

-Recognized as a renaissance man of music, Gunther Schuller is a leader in both the classical and jazz traditions, contributing significant musical compositions and writings to expand jazz's horizons.
+Recognized as a renaissance man of music, Gunther Schuller—recipient of the 2008 A.B.
+Spellman NEA Jazz Masters Fellowship for Jazz Advocacy—was a leader in both the classical and jazz traditions, contributing significant musical compositions and writings to expand jazz's horizons.

 Schuller was born in 1925 in New York City.
 At age 17, he joined the Cincinnati Symphony as principal horn.
 Two years later, he joined the orchestra of the Metropolitan Opera while also becoming actively involved in the New York bebop scene, performing and recording with such jazz greats as Ornette Coleman, Miles Davis, Eric Dolphy, Dizzy Gillespie, John Lewis, and Charles Mingus.